 Monitoring data movement across cloud applications like Microsoft 365 and Google Workspace.

-Controlling uploads, downloads, sharing such as on WhatsApp, Telegram, etc. and clipboard activities like Screenshots, Copy, Paste.
+Controlling uploads, downloads, sharing such as on WhatsApp, Telegram, etc.

 Gaining visibility into how sensitive data is accessed and used across the organization.